 Is it safe to welcome a house sitter or go on a house sit?

-At the moment, the consensus is that if you are following the government guidelines, adhering to social distancing and continuing good hygiene practices, there is no reason why you cannot safely conduct a house sit.
+If you are following your local government's guidelines/advice, adhering to social distancing and continuing good hygiene practices, there is no reason why you cannot safely conduct a house sit right now.

 That said, to avoid unnecessary travel during the coronavirus pandemic, local sits are advised, and it is still important to monitor government updates regularly as local travel restrictions and advice are still subject to change.